kim15096/eec174-biometric-car/README.md

 # EEC174BY - Machine Learning Senior Design Project
-## Safety Feature for Distracted/Asleep Drivers
+## Implementing Safety Features for Distracted/Asleep Drivers
 - Team Biometric Car
 - Team Members: Andrew Kim, Jiakang Pei, Logain Abdelhafiz

 ## Abstract
+In this project, we are using mediapipe to detect whether a driver is distracted or asleep. ...

 ## Setup on Computer
 1. Clone this repository